The Intial Counselling Visit

 In the first instance I offer a consultation session where we can discuss and explore what has led you to contact me.
-The first session lasts about an hour.
+The first session lasts an hour and 15 minutes.
 During this time we can talk about what has brought you to therapy, what you may hope to get out of the process, plus address any practical matters such as frequency of sessions.
 The length of time people attend varies.
 Some people decide to come for a number of sessions as they have something specific to address.
 Others come to explore and discover for longer periods.

 Following the first session you may decide that therapy isn't for you and this is your choice, you won't be under any obligation to continue.

 I offer weekday and Saturday appointments.

 If possible I will try to keep your sessions to the same day and time to provide you with consistency and so you know you have that time dedicated to you.

 How often do I need to come for counselling?

 Frequency can depend on what you would like to focus on.
 Usually I recommend weekly sessions and counselling can be short or long-term depending on your own individual need.